snowkylin/circuit-transformer/readme.md

 ### Train a Circuit Transformer

-`ct.CircuitTransformer.train` provides the functionality to train a circuit transformer from scratch.
+`CircuitTransformer.train` provides the functionality to train a circuit transformer from scratch.
 You need to specify

 - `train_data_dir`: the directory of training data.
 The directory should contain multiple `.json` files.
 Each file include a list of
   - source circuit in AIGER format